Eliminator (album): Background

 In 1978, ZZ Top went on hiatus, weary of constant touring.
 Bandleader and guitarist Billy Gibbons traveled around Europe, and bassist Dusty Hill vacationed in Mexico; both grew their beards longer.
 Drummer Frank Beard checked into Palmer Drug Abuse Program, a Houston detox community, for his addiction to hard narcotics.
 To help finance Palmer, Beard organized a benefit concert and an album titled Freeway, working with engineers Steve Ames and Linden Hudson at Rampart Studios in Houston.
 After signing to Warner Bros.
 Records, ZZ Top released Degüello in 1979, which was certified platinum in early 1980.

 In 1979, Beard bought a large house in Quail Valley outside Houston, overlooking a golf course where he often played as a way to stay off drugs.
-The band wanted a private rehearsal studio, so Beard invited Hudson to move in and construct a recording studio in his home.
+Beard invited Hudson to move in and construct a recording studio in his home for ZZ Top.
 Hudson designed the studio and oversaw its construction, centered on an isolation booth holding Beard's drum kit, with more booths for guitar and bass amplifiers.
-Microphone signals ran through the mixing console and some outboard gear to the band's semi-pro 1-inch 16-track Tascam tape recorder.
+Microphone signals ran through the mixing console and some outboard gear to a semi-pro 1-inch 16-track Tascam tape recorder.

 In 1980, ZZ Top used the studio to work on material for their next album, El Loco.
-Hudson played on several demos, including a synth line on "Groovy Little Hippie Pad" which was mixed into the album by ZZ Top's engineer Terry Manning.
+Hudson played on several demos, including a synth line on "Groovy Little Hippie Pad", which was mixed into the album by ZZ Top's engineer Terry Manning.
 Hudson was not credited but was promised future compensation.
 Hudson also introduced Gibbons to drum machines during these rehearsals.
 Gibbons later called Hudson "an influential associate... a gifted songwriter...
 He brought some elements to the forefront that helped reshape what ZZ Top were doing, starting in the studio and eventually to the live stage."

-From this point forward, the band was not able to reproduce certain songs in concert without using pre-recorded tracks.
+From this point, ZZ Top was unable to reproduce certain songs in concert without using backing tracks.
 They carried a small tape player to each concert, with a technician hitting the "play" button to give Beard a click track cue in his headphones.
 The tape held synthesizer parts, drum samples and other elements.
-None of this was made public; Bill Ham, the band's manager, was closely controlling their image to create a "mystique" of self-sufficiency and authenticity.
+None of this was made public; Bill Ham, ZZ Top's manager, controlled their image to create a "mystique" of self-sufficiency and authenticity.